Exabyte-io/documentation/docs/trash/example-simulations.md

 # Principal Properties

 We classify Total Energy, Entropy, Fermi energy, Atomic forces, Stress tensor, Average pressure, and Charge density as the [Principal Properties](../materials/characteristic-properties#principal-properties).
-All these are all usually calculated concurrently as shown in the example below.
+All these are all usually calculated concurrently as shown in the example below:

 ### VASP